coco-project/client/README.md

-# ipynbsrv-skeleton
+# ipynbsrv-client

-> Project skeleton for ipynbsrv Python packages.
+> Client package to communicate with an ipynbsrv setup.